Stephanie Shames, Ph.D.

 I was first interested in microbiology when introduced to it during high school and have since spent time in a lab last year working with bacteriophages from local soil samples.
 This sparked an interest in pathology which I hope to culture through working in this lab.
 In my free time, I enjoy binging Netflix, hanging out with friends, and cooking.

-Aubrey Gilchrist, Class of 2020, B.S.
-Microbiology, Kansas State University
+Abigail Salberg, Class of 2021, B.S.
+Biology, Kansas State University

 I do my own thing and am a big fan of hiding.
 Follow me on Twitter (@LennyLegionella